 How can the pharma/medical device industry help?

-The observations derived from this survey underscore the significance of exposure to adequate surgical volume in addition to skill-and simulation-based education and well as physical and equipment related discomfort for surgeons.
+The observations derived from this survey underscore the significance of exposure to adequate surgical volume in addition to skill-and simulation-based education as well as physical and equipment-related discomfort for surgeons.
 Furthermore, keeping the surgeons updated with progressing technologies available for use in the operating rooms requires intermittent training, performance measures, re-credentialing sessions as well as understanding and solving the problems faced by the surgeons while and after performing laparoscopy.
 Pharma/Medical device companies can fill this gap by undertaking the following activities:

 • Provision of training sessions: According to the results obtained from the survey, around 23% of the participating surgeons were not sure if the problems they were facing were equipment-related.
 Thus, providing training sessions to the surgeons by the companies regarding the working novel instruments for operating rooms will not only help them in the proper understanding of the instruments but will also help them to coherently place doubts and problems in front of the manufacturers/trainers.

 • Providing updates regarding recent advancements: 94% of the survey population exhibited their curiosity regarding the recent updates in laparoscopy and the latest advancements in the field of laparoscopic instruments.
-Facilitating updates regarding the laparoscopic instruments will definitely help the surgeons during laparoscopic surgeries.
+Facilitating updates regarding laparoscopic instruments will help surgeons during laparoscopic surgeries.

-Docplexus is the largest digital network of doctors in India & a trusted marketing partner of pharma & medical device companies.
-It empowers the industry partners to meaningfully engage with the medical community through data-driven, evidence-based marketing & brand management solutions such as Infocenters, Mindset Analysis, KOL Webinars, Sponsored Medical Updates, Online CMEs & more.
+Docplexus is one of the world’s largest & fastest-growing networks of verified doctors & a trusted marketing partner of pharma, medical devices, diagnostics & nutraceutical companies.
+We empower our industry partners to meaningfully engage with the medical community through data-driven, evidence-based marketing & brand management solutions such as infocenter (branded microsite), mindset analysis, KOL webinars, sponsored medical updates, online CMEs & more.